milror00/tescoStoreLocationScrapper/README.md

 # Tesco Store Location Scrapper

-This is a demo project that uses python - request and behave to scrape tesco's published stored locations.
+This is a demo project that uses python - and scrapy to scrape tesco's published stored locations.

 This is a demo to demonstrate the skills I have for scraping.
 This code is not to be used for any reason commercial or personally other than to demonstrate the approach to scraping.

 Requirements to run :

 * Python 3.7 above
-* requests==2.23.0
-* lxml==4.5.0
+* scrapy 2.1.0
-*urlib3==1.25.9